-Karnataka: Over 20 patients dead as Chamarajanagar hospital runs out of oxygen
+Karnataka: 24 patients dead as Chamarajanagar hospital allegedly runs out of oxygen

 The deputy commissioner of Chamarajanagar claimed that all the deaths were not due to oxygen shortage.

-More than 20 patients died on Sunday in Chamarajanagar district hospital in Karnataka due to lack of oxygen supply, News18 reported.
+Twenty four patients died on Sunday in Chamarajanagar district hospital in Karnataka allegedly due to lack of oxygen supply, News18 reported.
 This comes as hospitals across India are battling a devastating second wave of the coronavirus, with families scrambling for medicines and oxygen.

 Twelve of those who died in the last 24 hours were coronavirus patients, according to The Deccan Herald.
+However, officials told PTI that 23 patients were suffering from the infection.

 However, Deputy Commissioner of Chamarajanagar MR Ravi told the newspaper that all the deaths were not due to oxygen scarcity.
 “From Sunday till Monday morning, a total of 24 people have died,” he said.
 “We can’t say whether all have died due to lack of oxygen.”